Updated February 10, 2021 with the latest forgiveness guidance and applications.

 Enter this value in the column above box 3 for that employee.

-Boxes 1 through 3 Totals: Enter the sum of the amounts in each column: Cash Compensation, Average FTE and Salary/Hourly Wage Reduction
+Boxes 1 through 5 Totals: Enter the sums of the amounts in each of the columns.

 If you’ve made it this far, you have completed Table 1 on the PPP Schedule A Worksheet.
 Congratulations!